Effect of torsion in long-baseline neutrino oscillation experiments: Introduction

 In this work, we have investigated the effect of gravity in neutrino oscillation to have a complete formalism by considering all the known physics in nature.
 The presence of curved spacetime modifies the expression of appearance and disappearance probabilities, which subsequently affect all sectors of neutrino oscillation physics, i.e., determination of CP violation, mass ordering and the octant of the atmospheric mixing angle.
 Previously in Ref.~\cite{Barick:2023wxx}, the authors discussed the effect of torsion in the neutrino oscillation in terms of probability.
 In our work, we intend to address how the neutrino physics sensitivities get affected in the presence of new torsional couplings.
-Our findings suggest that the upcoming long-baseline neutrino oscillation experiments like Deep Underground Neutrino Experiment (DUNE) \cite{DUNE:2021cuw} and Protvino to Super-ORCA (P2SO)\cite{Akindinov:2019flp, Hofestadt:2019whx} may provide valuable insights into the torsional coupling constants.
+Our findings suggest that the upcoming long-baseline neutrino oscillation experiments like DUNE \cite{DUNE:2021cuw} and P2SO \cite{Akindinov:2019flp, Hofestadt:2019whx} may provide valuable insights into the torsional coupling constants.
 These two experiments are expected to have the best sensitivity towards the measurement of the neutrino oscillation parameters because of their longer baselines and larger statistics.
 To the best of our knowledge, our work is the first of its kind to estimate the sensitivity of the neutrino oscillation experiments in presence of gravity.

-The structure of this paper is organized as follows: in Sec. \ref{for}, we briefly outline the theory behind torsion.
-In Sec. \ref{3nu}, we illustrate the oscillation probability expressions in the presence of torsion.
-Section \ref{experi} provides details on the experimental setup and simulation strategy for the upcoming long-baseline neutrino experiments, namely DUNE and P2SO.
+The structure of this paper is organized as follows.
+In Sec. \ref{3nu}, we show how the neutrino oscillation Hamiltonian gets modified in the presence of torsion and illustrate the oscillation probability expressions in the presence of torsion.
+Section \ref{experi} provides the details of the experimental setup and simulation strategy for the upcoming long-baseline neutrino experiments, namely DUNE and P2SO.
 In section \ref{tor-prob}, we explore the impact of torsion on both the appearance and disappearance channels of neutrino oscillations.
 Section \ref{bound-tor} discusses the experimental constraints placed on the torsional couplings.
 Following that, section \ref{phys} examines alterations in neutrino physics sensitivities, including CP violation, mass ordering, and octant sensitivity, as influenced by the torsional coupling constants.
 The paper concludes with section \ref{summary}, offering a recapitulation of the main findings.